LuigiEnzoFerrari/Cub3D/README.md

 ### The Map

-The map must be a shape made with 0, 1, colosed by 1 even inside the shape, and must have one Key letter to represents the player position and direction.
+The map must be a shape made with 0, 1, closed by 1, even inside the shape, and must have one Key letter to represent the player position and direction.

 | Keys | Description |
 |-|-|